FTX founder Sam Bankman-Fried acknowledges in court that customers were hurt but denies fraud

 When the jury was shown a photograph of Bankman-Fried with a deck of cards, he explained that he used them to satisfy his urge to “compulsively fidget with things” — a habit from his college years that grew so severe that he said he'd wear out a deck in a week.
 He has since switched to fidget spinners.

-As to why he so frequently wore shorts and T-shirts, Bankman-Fried, wearing a suit and tie in court, said he found them comfortable.
-As for his scattered long hair, he said: “I was busy and lazy and didn’t bother getting haircuts for long periods of time.”
+Bankman-Fried, wearing a suit and tie in court and short hair, said he frequently wore shorts and T-shirts because he found them comfortable.
+As for the scattered long hair he had until weeks ago, he said: “I was busy and lazy and didn’t bother getting haircuts for long periods of time.”

 Before Bankman-Fried began testifying Friday, Judge Lewis A. Kaplan mostly shut down his lawyers' attempts to suggest to jurors that Bankman-Fried made many decisions about his businesses after consulting with lawyers.